November 09, 2022

 Banks and other financial institutions face new challenges with the accelerating industry digitalization.
 If they succeed in meeting them, they can reach more markets and increase their chances of growing their revenue.

-LoginID through their partnership with AuthID offer solutions to help financial service providers build a regulatory-compliant and reliable onboarding with their digital platforms.
-With LoginID and AuthID, the company initiates eKYC procedures like identity verification and document scanning quickly, seamlessly, and securely.
+LoginID through their partnership with AuthID offer digital identity verification solutions to help financial service providers build a regulatory-compliant and reliable onboarding with their digital platforms.
+With LoginID and AuthID, the company initiates eKYC procedures like digital identity verification and document scanning quickly, seamlessly, and securely.

 This banking and finance solution can validate government-issued IDs and documents through an automated system that cross-matches the captured data with reliable sources.
 The solution executes a facial liveness check using the device’s camera to confirm that the person registering is present and the same as the one represented in the captured documents.
 Finally, a biometric mobile identity verification is conducted to corroborate their identities so that users can enable biometric sign-in and transaction confirmation for future activities.